zalando/zalando.github.io/_docs/releasing/Discontinuing-a-project.md

 Project ownership cannot be transfered to a current employee, but can be transferred to former employees.

-For all 3 options above, a snapshot of the project must be transfered to the internal GitHub for future reference.
+For all 3 options above, a snapshot of the project must be transferred to the internal GitHub for future reference.

 Contact the open-source guild (Zalando Internal) for guidance on which option is the right one.